 The approach in compiling this report entailed participation of different civil society organisations all working under the banner of the SDGs Kenya Forum.
-The Forum organised a series of face-to-face meetings and online consultations among its members to agree on the approach, format and stan-dardization (a goal specific template was shared), and division of responsibilities to ensure fair representation of SDGs-related efforts by civil society aligned to the focus areas of the VNR in Kenya.
-The compiling team worked closely with the National Coordinator of the Forum and reported to the Members of Forum.
+The Forum organised a series of face-to-face meetings and online consultations among its members to agree on the approach, format and standardization, and division of responsibilities to ensure fair representation of SDGs-related efforts by civil society aligned to the focus areas of the VNR in Kenya.